Ed Marshall

-Ed Marshall (born September 23, 1947) is a former American football wide receiver and tight end who played in the National Football League.
+Ed Marshall (born September 23, 1947) is an American former professional football wide receiver and tight end who played in the National Football League (NFL).

 College career

 Marshall played both football and basketball at Cameron University.
 He led the Aggies in scoring for as a sophomore, junior and senior and is the school's all-time leading receiver with 113 receptions for 2,448 yards and 29 touchdowns (Cameron discontinued football in 1992).
 Marshall was inducted into Cameron's Athletic Hall of Fame in 2011.